Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

 If a recursive function should fail to terminate, such a function will continue on forever (in theory).

 Understanding the idea behind recursion requires us to think visually for a moment.
-The best way to understand what is happening inside of a recursive function is to consider <a href="http://www.stsci.edu/~lbradley/seminar/fractals.html">fractal pictures</a> or a <a href="https://www.youtube.com/watch?v=G_GBwuYuOOs">factal video</a>
+The best way to understand what is happening inside of a recursive function is to consider [fractal pictures](http://www.stsci.edu/~lbradley/seminar/fractals.html) or a [factal video](https://www.youtube.com/watch?v=G_GBwuYuOOs)

 Here is an example of a very simple recursive function:
 ```javascript